Skip to content

 Why Motor Driver Losses Matter

-You've picked your MOSFETs, laid out your H-bridge, and the motor spins.
-Job done?
-Not quite.
-The difference between a motor driver that works on the bench and one that survives in production often comes down to thermal design — and thermal design starts with knowing exactly how much power each FET is dissipating.
+You've picked your MOSFETs, drawn up the H-bridge, and now the motor spins.
+Looks good, right?
+Not so fast.
+The difference between a motor driver that works on your bench and one that survives in real-world conditions often comes down to thermal design — and that starts with knowing exactly how much power each FET is burning.

-Motor driver losses fall into two clean buckets: conduction losses (resistive heating while the FET is on) and switching losses (energy burned during each on/off transition).
-Get these numbers wrong and you'll either over-spec your heatsink and waste board space, or under-spec it and watch your FETs go into thermal shutdown at the worst possible time.
+Motor driver losses break down into two key categories: conduction losses (resistive heating when the FET is on) and switching losses (energy wasted during each on/off transition).
+Get these numbers wrong, and you'll either over-engineer your heatsink and waste precious board space, or under-spec it and watch your FETs thermal-throttle at the worst possible moment.
+Most engineers skip the detailed loss calculations early on and regret it later when they're debugging thermal runaway issues at 3 AM before a demo.

-Let's break down the math, work through a real example, and show you how to get answers in seconds with our open the Motor Driver Power Dissipation calculator.
+We'll break down the math, walk through a real example with actual numbers you might see in a brushed DC motor application, and show you how to get answers fast with our Motor Driver Power Dissipation calculator.

 Conduction Loss: The Steady-State Tax

-Whenever a MOSFET is fully on, it behaves like a small resistor — its RDS(on)R_{DS(on)}.
-In a PWM-driven H-bridge, the FET isn't on 100% of the time; it's on for a fraction of the period defined by the duty cycle DD.
-The RMS current through the FET during its on-time determines the conduction loss:
+When a MOSFET is fully on, it acts like a tiny resistor — characterized by its RDS(on)R_{DS(on)}.
+This is the on-resistance, and while it's small (often just a few milliohms in modern power FETs), it's never zero.
+In a PWM-driven H-bridge, the FET isn't on 100% of the time, but for a fraction defined by the duty cycle DD.
+The RMS current through the FET determines its conduction loss:

 Pcond=IRMS2×RDS(on)×DP_{cond} = I_{RMS}^2 \times R_{DS(on)} \times D